ausevo/ausevo.github.io/contact.md

 **President**
 Dr Iliana Medina
-School of BioSciences, University of Melbourne
+School of BioSciences, The University of Melbourne
 **E:** iliana.medina[at]unimelb.edu.au

 **Vice-President**